 This decision adopts the following energy efficiency goals, which are based on Scenario 2 of the draft potential study; consistent with our discussion above in Section 3.2.2, the 2022 - 2023 goals reflect converted (therm to kilowatt-hour) savings from fuel substitution measures.
-Low-income goals through 2026 were set in the low income proceeding; for 2027-2032, low-income goals will be the results of the low-income savings reference scenario in the draft potential study.14
+Low-income goals through 2026 were set in D.21-06-015; these goals may be revised as a result of the 2023 potential study, and specifically to account for concerns raised by parties in the low-income proceeding regarding process and methodology for estimating energy efficiency potential in the low-income sector.
+For 2027-2032, low-income goals will be the results of the constrained Base scenario of achievable savings in the draft low-income energy efficiency potential study; the program constraints in effect in 2027 and beyond should inform the updated goals for that time period.14